Eastern screech owl

-The eastern screech owl (Megascops asio) or eastern screech-owl, is a small owl that is relatively common in Eastern North America, from Mexico to Canada.
-This species is native to most wooded environments of its distribution, and more so than any other owl in its range, has adapted well to manmade development, although it frequently avoids detection due to its strictly nocturnal habits.
+The eastern screech owl (Megascops asio) or eastern screech-owl is a small owl that is relatively common in Eastern North America, from Mexico to Canada.
+This species resides in most types of woodland habitats across its range, and is relatively adaptable to urban and developed areas compared to other owls.
+Although it often lives in close proximity to humans, the eastern screech owl frequently avoids detection due to its strictly nocturnal habits.